Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     # If you are using ssh
     # git clone git@github.com:Alfresco/alfresco-ansible-deployment.git
     ```
-4. Navigate into the `acs-ansible-deployment` folder
+4. Navigate into the `alfresco-ansible-deployment` folder
 5. Create a file called `inventory` with the following contents:
     ```
     [local]